Adult ADHD Symptoms vs Burnout: How to Tell in Daily Life

 If you're already exhausted from burnout, stimulants might cause:

-Over 70% of adults with ADHD have other mental health conditions like anxiety or depression.
+Both conditions can coexist with other conditions like anxiety or depression.
 Missing the real diagnosis means these problems don't get proper treatment.

 Burnout that gets mislabeled as ADHD won't improve with medication.
 The root causes like work stress and poor work-life balance remain untreated.